Pre-Conference Activities: July 19

 Patricia Gatto-Walden, PhD, is a nationally recognized psychologist, who has worked therapeutically with gifted, highly and profoundly gifted children, adolescents and adults for over three decades.
 In her adjunct gifted consulting practice, she specializes in helping parents and educators understand and embrace innate gifted characteristics, and provides strategies to ensure holistic health and well-being.
 Her foundational book, Embracing the Whole Gifted Self, 2016, personifies giftedness.
 She is a featured and keynote speaker at gifted international and national conferences, and a two term past Chair of Global Awareness Network for the National Association for Gifted Children.
 She is a Senior Fellow at the Institute of Educational Advancement and co-founder of “Yunasa”, a holistic summer camp for highly gifted youth.
 SENG honored Dr. Patty at the 2016 national conference with theClinician of the Year Award.
 She has consulting offices in Florida and Colorado.

 Continuing Education Courses

 Each year at Conference, SENG offers Continuing Education courses for educators, therapists, and psychologists.
 These courses are not included in the price of general admission to the SENG Annual Conference.

-For information on how you can receive course credit at UC San Diego for taking our CE courses, click here!
+For information on how you can receive course credit at UC San Diego for attending our conference and taking our CE courses, click here!